infinitered/ignite/docs/Testing.md

 expect(mockCallback.mock.calls.length).toBe(2)
 ```

-See the [official Jest docs](https://jestjs.io/docs/mock-functions#mock-property) for what other properties are available on the `.mock` property.
+This particular example from the [official Jest docs](https://jestjs.io/docs/mock-functions#using-a-mock-function).
+You can read more about about [what other properties are available on the `.mock` property](https://jestjs.io/docs/mock-functions#mock-property) as well at the Jest docs.

 ### Mock Modules